Nick Ramirez

-Nicholas Randolph Ramirez (born August 1, 1989) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+Nicholas Randolph Ramirez (born August 1, 1989) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Detroit Tigers, San Diego Padres, New York Yankees, and Los Angeles Dodgers.

 Ramirez played college baseball for the Cal State Fullerton Titans before the Milwaukee Brewers selected him in the 2011 MLB draft as a first baseman.
 After converting into a relief pitcher in 2017, Ramirez made his MLB debut with the Tigers in 2019.
 After pitching for Detroit through the 2020 season, he pitched for the Padres in 2021 and the Yankees in 2023.

 Career

 Amateur career

 Ramirez attended Katella High School in Anaheim, California.
 He enrolled at California State University, Fullerton and played college baseball for the Cal State Fullerton Titans as a first baseman and pitcher.
 As the Titans' closer, Ramirez was 16-for-16 in converting save opportunities.
 In 2011, he was named the Big West Conference's player of the year.